-Either the program director, director of clinical education, or classroom instructor will be assigned to you as an advisor.
+Either the program director, director of clinical education, or other full time faculty will be assigned to you as an advisor.
 We are interested and concerned about you and would like to know if you need help in any way to stay in the program.
 Appointments or drop-in visits can be made during posted office hours and as we are available.